 In 1993, the Superintendents and Board of Trustees further expanded the mission of New Horizons Technical Center by incorporating a highly successful regional special education program known as the Peninsula Area Cooperative Educational Services (PACES).
 The special education programs were moved to the Woodside Lane campus and the name of the organization was changed to New Horizons Regional Education Center in 1994 to reflect the enhanced scope of services.
 These new special education programs served youth between the ages of 4 and 21 years.
 The service areas were divided into Newport Academy for seriously emotionally disabled youth and the Center for Autism.
 The programs have grown today into premier regional day treatment programs.
 A third campus site (Kiln Creek Elementary) and a fourth campus site (York Middle School), along with the Woodside Lane facility, make up what is now the Center for Autism.

 In 2016, a new 52,000 square-foot Special Education Center was constructed to serve up to 200 students.
-This state-of-the-art Center provides a gym, cafeteria, therapy rooms and latest technology.
+This state-of-the-art Center provides a gym, cafeteria, therapy rooms, and the latest technology.

 Largest of the nine regional centers in the state of Virginia in both size and scope of service.